 Over on 50th Street and Fifth Avenue you’ll find a bit of the Old World nestled between sleek skyscrapers: St. Patrick’s Cathedral.
 An elaborate Neo-Gothic structure, St. Patricks’ Cathedral took some time to build (nearly twenty years), and serves as the seat of the archbishop of the Roman Catholic Archdiocese of New York.

 If you’re looking for world-class shopping, Midtown East has you covered from head to toe.
-Few places in the world rival the stores on Madison and Fifth Avenues with their lineup of luxury shops, including the flagship stores of distinguished brands such as Louis Vuitton, Saks Fifth Avenue, and Barney’s.
+Few places in the world rival the stores on Madison and Fifth Avenues with their lineup of luxury shops, including the flagship stores of distinguished brands such as Louis Vuitton, and Saks Fifth Avenue.
 Fine jewelry lovers won’t be disappointed either.
 The flagship store of Tiffany & Co on 5th and 57th St is a must-see, offering an array of glamorous diamonds, china, silver, pendants and much more.
 It’s also home to the Blue Box Cafe, where you can indulge in your very own breakfast at Tiffany’s.

 Beyond designer styles and jewelry, Midtown East has plenty of other shops to explore too.
 For eye-catching displays of sleek furniture and modern home decor, head to CB2 on 58th and 3rd.
 Or if you’re a lover of gourmet foods, try the Ideal Cheese Shop (which completely lives up to its name) on 1st and 52nd, where you’ll discover an astonishing 250 cheeses from 17 countries including Croatia, Germany, and beyond.